abinesh-23/CSE560-course-at-UB/README.md

 # CSE560-course-at-UB

-This repository contains CSE560 course notes and projects
+This repository contains CSE560 (Data Models and Query Languages) course notes and projects

 **Slides** contains the power point presentations of the course material.